AidoP/yutani/readme.md

 `wl` makes no assumptions about the implemented interfaces - the only requirement is a single default display object.
 This makes `wl` a fully fledged IPC library outside of the high-level Wayland protocol.
 Once client support is close to completion expect to see an example IPC system for media controls.

 # Requirements
-The nightly channel is currently required to access ancillary data in Unix Domain Sockets.
+The nightly channel is currently required for various unstable features.

 # Why TOML